LHSang6403/real-time-chatify/README.md

   - Send chat & image
   - Create accounts, of course, register and log in/ out
   - State management
-  - Interract with Firebase Store and Firebase Authentication
+  - Interract with Firebase Store and Firebase Authentication, also refresh data